ibm-cloud-docs/cloud-databases/learn-size-guidance.md

 # RAM, Disk, and CPU Sizing from Compose to IBM Cloud Databases
 {: #compose-icd-sizing}

-If your database deployments are currently on Compose, you can use this guide to help determine the starting allocation for RAM, disk, and CPUs needed for new deployments on IBM Cloud Databases.
+If your database deployments are currently on Compose, the following information helps determine the starting allocation for RAM, disk, and CPUs needed for new deployments on IBM Cloud Databases.
 For convenience, step 3 includes a Python function where you can feed the RAM in MB and it writes the per-member and total allocation recommendations for your IBM Cloud Databases deployment.

 ## Create a Compose API Token